 - To poach lobster tails you first parboil or blanch tails (about 2-3 minutes, depending on size) just enough so that the meat can be removed from the shell.

-- Next gently poach the lobster meat in melted butter.
-This should be done at a gently simmer and never a boil.
+- Next, gently poach the lobster meat in melted butter.
+This should be done at a gentle simmer and never a boil.

 How to Prevent the Meat from Sticking to the Shell